about Livestock Information

 The future of farming demands a digital solution to traceability, and similar systems are being introduced across the globe.
 In order to stay competitive with overseas producers we need to update our system.

-The core of the Livestock Information Service will gather and manage the data associated with animals from birth to death.
+The core function of the Livestock Information Service is to gather and manage the data associated with animals from birth to death.

 Replacing the existing traceability systems with a new, digital system means we can revolutionise the way that livestock information is managed in this country, allowing: